microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ### Step 2: Giving consent

-To start a conversation with the Career Genie bot, simply type a message.
+To start a conversation with the Career Genie, simply type a message.
 For example, you can begin by typing and sending 'Hi'.

 !!! tip " Make sure `Pop up` is not blocked by browser for a smoother experience for below instructions."